dedsecph/.github/profile/README.md

 Welcome to the official repository of DEDSECPH, a community-driven organization focused on developing cybersecurity tools and contributing to the field of ethical hacking.
 Our mission is to promote responsible and legal use of technology to enhance cybersecurity awareness and practices.

-## Disclaimer
+> [!NOTE]\

-**Note: The tools developed by DEDSECPH are intended for legal and ethical use only.
+The tools developed by DEDSECPH are intended for legal and ethical use only.
 Unauthorized access to computer systems or networks is illegal, and we do not support any activities that violate applicable laws.
-Always ensure you have explicit authorization before using our tools.**
+Always ensure you have explicit authorization before using our tools.

 ## Getting Started